In this page

 1. Assigned conversations - the total number of assigned conversations during the selected period of time, regardless of the current status of an assigned conversation (All statuses are taken into the account: Open, Pending, and Closed)

-2. Assigned per teammate - the average number of assigned conversations per team member within the selected workspaces
+2. Assigned conversations per teammate - the average number of assigned conversations per team member within the selected workspaces

 4. Number of replies per user